 Welcome to the Indonesia Project

-ANU Indonesia Project is a leading international centre of research and graduate training on the economy of Indonesia, and the forefront of Indonesian studies in Australia and worldwide.
+ANU Indonesia Project is a leading interdisciplinary international centre of research and graduate training on development and the economy of Indonesia, and the forefront of Indonesian studies in Australia and worldwide.

 What we do

-Our academic staff and PhD scholars conduct research on the Indonesian economy and society to improve understanding and to sharpen thinking on economic and development policies in Indonesia.
+Our academic staff and PhD scholars conduct research on the Indonesian society and its economy to improve understanding and to sharpen thinking on development and economic policies in Indonesia.

 - Dissemination of research